alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 ### 3. Third Exercise: prepare a markdown snippet

-Add the markdown snippet launchbinder
+Add the markdown snippet `launchbinder`

-### 3. Fourth Exercise: now do the same as in 2, but with more than one model
+### 4. Fourth Exercise: now do the same as in 2, but with more than one model

 It might (probably will) crash here.
 Why?
 Try to investigate the reasons.